brandixi3/healthinsight/README.md

 mvn clean install

 ##Deploy

+###Deploy on docker.
+1. Copy two war files located in /nlp-extraction/target and /nlp-rules/target in to /deployable directory
-Deploy docker file located in /deployable/Dockerfile
+2. Deploy docker file located in /deployable/Dockerfile

+###Deploy on tomcat.
+Deploy two war files located in /nlp-extraction/target and /nlp-rules/target